Board Oversight & Management Accountability for Digital Operational Resilience

 • Development of standards and guidelines for secure implementation of new technologies

-• Establishment of robust data governance frameworks that support both innovation and compliance
+• Establishment of solid data governance frameworks that support both innovation and compliance

 • Integration of data quality and data lineage management into transformation initiatives